als0052/pyNastran/docs/html_docs/quick_start/gui.rst

 Download the entire package from Github or just the `GUI
 <https://sourceforge.net/projects/pynastran/files/?source=navbar/>`_ executable.

-If you download the source, make sure you follow the :doc:`installation` and use **setup.py develop** and not **setup.py install**.
+If you download the source, make sure you follow the :doc:`../installation/installation.rst` and use **setup.py develop** and not **setup.py install**.

 For the GUI, the master **requires**: